Craving garlic bread, but watching your carbs? Roasted Eggplant Slices The Perfect Bread Alternative is just what you need!

 By all means, experiment in the kitchen and play with your own selection of toppings.
 I’m pretty sure you can come up with some great combinations.
 It’s like dressing a pizza.

 I will say, even though I did not grow up eating eggplant, my curiosity paid off.
-Eggplant is no longer a mystery to me.
+So glad I experimented with this tasty vegetable.

 Ingredients